retainful/woocommerce/readme.txt

 == Installation ==

 1. Download & Activate the plugin on WordPress Admin Dashboard.
-2. Sign up for a free account at https://app.retainful.com (required only if you want to use certain advanced features and analytics or premium features)
+2. Sign up for a free account at https://app.retainful.com
-3. Get the API Key and Connect the store
+3. Get the App ID and App Secret to connect the store

 == Frequently Asked Questions ==

 = 1.
-Do I need a Retainful account to use Abandoned Cart Recovery Emails? =

-No. Abandoned Cart recovery emails can be sent out-of-the-box using the plugin itself.
-You dont need a Retainful account.
+I have downloaded the plugin, but don't have a Retainful account.
+How can I get one? =

+You can sign up for a Retainful account by [visiting our sign up page](https://app.retainful.com?utm_source=wp_directory&utm_medium=faq&utm_campaign=marketplace&utm_content=signup).
+You can create an account free of cost.

 = 2.
-Do I need a Retainful account to use Next Order Coupon? =

-The basic features like a percentage or fixed discount can be used without connecting the plugin to Retainful.

-However, if you would like to track the coupon usage metrics, then you will need the Retainful account.
-Retainful is partly a Software-as-a-Service platform, built on the cloud.
-While the plugin handles the interface with WooCommerce, the email opens, conversion tracking and reporting, follow-ups are performed by the Retainful in the cloud.
-The Insights and Analytics are recorded and provided via the Platform's Dashboard.
+What is a Cart Abandonment? =
+When a customer leaves your shop without completing a purchase, it is called Cart Abandonment.
+So the customer added items to cart, but has not checked out or paid or has not shown any activity for a certain period of time.

 = 3.
-Do you collect any data for conversion metrics? =

-Retainful records the Next Order Coupon conversions by using only the customer's email, OrderID and the order total.
-No other data is collected.
+How to capture customer's email address ? =
+Retainful can capture the email address as soon as customer enters it at the checkout step.
+Besides, you can also capture the email early-on by using the Add-to-cart Email Collection popup and Exit Intent Popup.

 = 4.
-Is sending abandoned cart emails still allowed under GDPR? = Yes, according to the European Commission's definition of legal grounds for processing data you're compliant as long as you have explicit consent from the visitor to receive those emails.
-You can also use the Email Collection popup to collect the email with the visitor's consent.
+How customers can recover the abandoned cart ? =
+Retainful includes a unique cart recovery link in the email reminders sent to the customers.
+So customers can recover their carts (and items in it) with a single click and complete the purchase.

 = 5.
-What is the Pricing for Retainful =
-Retainful is free.
-Yes.
-There are no charges for using the services of the Retainful - Next Order Coupon for WooCommerce and Abandoned Carts
-You can upgrade to premium for a price if you would like to use the premium features.
+Can I include a coupon in the cart recovery emails ? = Yes.
+You can include a coupon code to encourage the customers to complete the purchase.
+When the customer clicks the cart recovery link, you can also set the coupon to auto apply in their cart as well.
+This will increase the conversion and grow your revenue.

 = 6.
+When Next Order Coupons will be sent =

+When a customer makes a purchase in your store, he will get a unique, single use coupon for his next purchase.
+This coupon is included right inside the order notification email itself.
+This is because the transactional emails like order notifications have the higher open and conversion rates.

+= 7.
 Do I have to pay for support? =
 No. There is no charges for support.

 == Screenshots ==